 4. Identification differences can lead to frequency changes.
 The small pond weeds such as Potamgeton pusillus, Potamogeton foliosus, Potamogeton friesii, and Potamogeton strictifolious can easily be mistaken for one plant or another.
 It may be best to look at the overall frequency of all of the small pondweeds to determine if a true reduction has occurred.
 All small pondweeds collected were magnified and closely scrutinized in the 2017 survey.
-However, the same surveyor conducted both surveys so this discrepancy is less likely.

 5. Habitat changes and plant dominance changes can lead to plant declines.
 If an area received a large amount of sediment from human activity the plant community may respond.
-For this to occur in 5-7 years may be suspect.
+For this to occur in 5-7 years may be unlikely.
 If a plant emerges as a more dominant plant over time, that plant may reduce another plant's frequency and /or density.